 Updates on Opioid Overdoses, Other Projects

 The FICEMS meeting agenda included updates on several other federal EMS projects, including EMS Agenda 2050, the National EMS Information System and the National EMS Scope of Practice Model.
 Jeremy Kinsman, a public health fellow with the NHTSA Office of EMS, also discussed several efforts happening at the national level to address the growing problem of opioid overdoses across the country.

-One piece of those efforts is the development of evidence-based guidelines for the treatment of overdose victims by EMS providers.
+One piece of those efforts is the development of evidence-based guidelines for the treatment of overdose victims by EMS clinicians.
 Researchers recently completed a systematic review of the research literature, which will be used to aid in the creation of those guidelines.
 The results of that review were published in Annals of Internal Medicine and are available online from the Agency for Healthcare Research and Quality.

 Other actions taken at the December 6 meeting included the election of a new FICEMS chair and vice chair.
 Ed Gabriel, Principal Deputy Assistant Secretary for Preparedness and Response at the U.S. Department of Health and Human Services (HHS), will once again serve as chair.
 Gabriel is a longtime paramedic, having served in New York City for more than two decades before retiring from New York City Fire Department EMS as an assistant chief.
 He then worked for The Walt Disney Company as director of global crisis management and business continuity before coming to HHS in 2011.